tl-thanh/SQL/README.md

 ON p.staff_id = s.staff_id<br />
 WHERE LEFT((CAST(payment_date AS text)), 7) = '2007-01'<br />
 GROUP BY s.staff_id;

-You’ll have to google for this one, we didn’t cover it explicitly in class.

 •	6c.
 List each film and the number of actors who are listed for that film.
 Use tables film_actor and film.
 Use inner join.